acoustic-content-samples/sample-wca-form-components/README.md

 - [License](#license)

 ## Introduction
 This sample repository provides two example plugin components for your WCH site.
-It includes an iframe component, and an embedded WCA form component.
+It includes iframe and embedded WCA form components.
 With the iframe component, you can display any WCA form in an iframe window.
 With the embedded form component, you can build your WCA forms using WCH content items.
 To enable these 2 components, just install the packages from this repository by following the steps below.

 ## Sample screenshots
 See the end result for each of the two samples: